telefonicaid/fiware-orion/doc/manuals/user/service_path.md

 While entities belong to services *and* servicepaths, subscriptions and registrations belong *only* to the service.
-The servicepath in subscriptions and registrations doesn't denotes sense of beloging, but is the expression of the query associated to the subscription or registration.
+The servicepath in subscriptions and registrations doesn't denote sense of belonging, but is the expression of the query associated to the subscription or registration.

 Taking this into consideration, the following rules apply: